-should be broadened to include the use of such data for statistical purposes, with appropriate safeguards should be broadened to include the use of such data for public purposes (e.g. research, traffic control, etc.), with appropriate safeguards should allow the data to be used for other purposes only if the data is fully anonymised should not be broadened 1 the provision on traffic and location data should be deleted
+- should be broadened to include the use of such data for statistical purposes, with appropriate safeguards - should be broadened to include the use of such data for public purposes (e.g. research, traffic control, etc.), with appropriate safeguards - should allow the data to be used for other purposes only if the data is fully anonymised - should not be broadened - Ithe provision on traffic and location data should be deleted

-The GDPR provides for a higher level of protection for the processing of personal data than the former Directive: It equips consumers with improved rights and imposes upon controllers and processors to carefully evaluate the risks for individuals when processing personal data (with new impact assessment obligations in GDPR), including for other purposes (based on the newly introduced compatibility criteria for further processing), while considerably increasing user privacy through the introduction of safeguards like pseudonymisation and encryption.
-There is thus no longer a rationale to treat the processing of traffic data and location data by telecom providers on the one hand and all other players (including OTTs) on the other hand differently, especially in a convergent landscape.
-The provisions on traffic and location data should consequently be deleted.
-In case the Legislator still considers traffic and location data should be regulated outside the GDPR, the same legal basis for processing as provided by Art.
-6 GDPR should apply, including the possibility of pseudonymisation for further processing.
+Compared with Directive 95/46/EC, the GDPR provides for a higher level of protection for the processing of personal data, therefore there is no longer a rationale to treat the processing of traffic data and location data by telecom providers on the one hand and all other players (including OTTs) on the other hand differently, especially in a convergent landscape.
+The current provisions on traffic and location data of the ePrivacy Directive should be repealed for the sake of simplification and the need to avoid overlapping provisions In case the Legislator would still consider necessary sectoral specific rules on traffic and location data, the same legal grounds for processing put forward by GDPR should apply, including the possibility to use such data for statistical purposes or public purposes (research, traffic control) with appropriate safeguards, as required by GDPR.